benjaminfurman/benjaminfurman.github.io/_pages/about.md

 ## Me

-I am a PhD Student currently studying evolutionary genomics in [Ben Evans’ lab](http://benevanslab.wordpress.com/) at McMaster University.
+I am a PhD candidate currently studying evolutionary genomics in [Ben Evans’ lab](http://benevanslab.wordpress.com/) at McMaster University.
 I completed my undergrad at the University of Alberta in April 2012, with a specialization degree in Animal Biology.
 Broadly speaking, I am interested in Evolution and all its peculiarities.
 At the moment I am working with high throughput genomic data to understand general evolutionary forces that shape aspects of an organism’s genome (particularly sex chromosomes and duplicate genes).
-(Photo of me an a leopard frog by Adam Bewick.)
 <br>
 <br>
 <br>